Local SEO Advice: Get your business to the top

 Step 4.
 Choose a Category

-Google only lets you choose one category when setting up your Google My Business profile (you can add more later).
+Google only lets you choose one category when setting up your Google My Business profile (you can add more at a later date).

 If you are not sure what category to choose – look at your competitors.
 Alternatively, Google provides a ton of advice about how to choose the correct category here.